arkui-x/cli/README-EN.md

 Analyze the interface that does not support cross-platform in the ArkUI-X project and output statistics

+The ace anlysis command needs to be executed in the root directory of the cross-platform application project.
+(Developers can run [ace modify](#sectionModify) to transform the HarmonyOS project into a cross-platform project that can be compiled.)
+Developers need to enter the HarmonyOS SDK path used by the current application compilation based on the --sdk parameter, that is, the path of the built-in SDK in DevEco Studio.
+For the built-in SDK path on Windows and MacOS platforms, see the following example code.

-ace anlysis This command need in the root directory of the application project.The sdk path used by the current project needs to be transferred through --sdk,When the command is executed,the system checks whether the input sdk path is correct，Check whether the defalut/sdk-pkg.json file exists in the sdk path，If this file exists,,the directory is correct.
-Continue to use this sdk path for analysis.During the analysis, the ace build apk compilation command is executed first, and the compilation log is saved in the analysis_build_logs.txt file.Then, analyze and search for data related to the unsupported API interface based on the error reported in the compilation log.Finally, the retrieved data is generated in a file named chart.html,You can view the APIs that do not support cross-platform in all modules, and check the d.ts interface files in which the not supported cross-platformthe APIs are located, and all information about every modules that do not support cross-platform interfaces，This allows developers to quickly understand the cross-platform support of all interfaces in their project and evaluate the workload required for cross-platform transformation.
+After this command is executed, the chart.html file is output, which displays the application modules and d.ts files that do not support cross-platform API distribution in the entire project, and the specific information about each module that does not support cross-platform APIs.
+This allows developers to quickly understand the cross-platform support of all APIs in the project and further evaluate the adaptation workload for cross-platform transformation in the later stage.

 Syntax: